alpiepho/macropad-timers/README.md

 ## Usage

-To configure the timers, press the encoder knob and follow the menu instructions, using the ecoder knob for input.
+To configure the timers, press and hold the encoder knob (5-10 seconds) and follow the menu instructions, using the ecoder knob for input.

 Once a number of count up/down timers, press the corresonding LED/key to start that timer.
 Subsequent key presses will pause/resume that timer.
 A long push of that key will cause that timer to reset to its original setting in a paused state.

+Alternately, to start ALL timers press the encoder knob (1 second).
+Similarly, you can pause ALL timers by pressing the encoder knob again.

 Count up timers will display a solid green led, and dim when paused.
 Count down timers will start as green and the color will vary with the percent of time remaining: